 Labor Day three day weekend was our warrior Linville Falls camping road trip.
-Our destination was Linville Falls, North Carolina for outdoor rock climbing experience.
+Our destination was Linville Falls, North Carolina for an outdoor rock climbing experience.
 Wahoo!
-I love road trip.
+I love road trips.
 It was definitely an adventure.
 There were plenty of obstacles for sure but it was totally worthwhile of a priceless experience.
 I had fun however there was not enough climbing.
 I am craving for more, must create another climbing road trip. =)

 It rained when we started and throughout most of the drive as if the rain had followed us.
 I began to wonder if we chose a bad weekend to climb.
 However, it was too late to back out now.
 We began our journey and moved forward hoping that we can climb on Saturday.
 The previous week, Hurricane Harvey brought rain and flood to Houston and this week it brought more rain toward Louisiana and further north.

 Where we stayed

 Did you know that there are two campgrounds in Linville Falls?
 We booked our stay at the Linville Falls Campground in Blue Ridge Parkway which was State regulated.
 The other campground was Linville Falls Trailer Lodge and Campground which was privately regulated.
 For future reference, I would prefer Linville Falls Trailer Lodge and Campground because they have hot water.
 The state-regulated campground did not have hot water.

 The primary reason why we didn’t go to the hot water campground was that it was sold out online.
 However, when we drove to the wrong campground, we found out that we should of call instead of trusting the online website.
 If we call 2 or 3 weeks in advance, usually there will be availability.
 The online registration is not always correct.
 Oh well, good to know and a great lesson learned.